-A GSL script is a transaction serialized into XML that the Dynatrace Portal recognizes as a Dynatrace transaction after you upload it to the network.
-All scripts recorded in the Recorder are converted to GSL before they are sent to the Dynatrace Portal.
+A GSL script is a transaction serialized into XML that the Synthetic Classic Portal recognizes as a Dynatrace transaction after you upload it to the network.
+All scripts recorded in the Recorder are converted to GSL before they are sent to the Synthetic Classic Portal.

 The GSLv2 script is different from a GSLv1 script in the following ways:

 All GSLv2 scripts must have these two configuration settings:

 browser_version— Value set to the appropriate browser agent to run the test: IE7 for the IE agent, FF35 for the Firefox agent.

 The URL stored in

 PageRequestis required for GSL compatibility but is ignored.
 The Recorder populates this field, but it has no effect on the execution of the script.